Languages create cultures

-The professor became more curious, started studying his experience once coming back from Cuba, and found only Japanese and Polynesian people perceived the sound of insects as language in the left hemisphere.
-On the other than hand, the sound of insects is perceived as a sound in the right hemisphere by the other people, and they subconsciously cut off such a continuous sound as noise.
+The professor became more curious, started studying his experience once coming back from Cuba.
+Finally, he found only Japanese and Polynesian people perceived the sound of insects as language in the left hemisphere.
+On the other hand, the sound of insects is perceived as a sound in the right hemisphere by the other people.
+They hear such a continuous sound as noise and subconsciously cut it off.
 This is the reason why the man sitting next to the professor didn’t even notice the sound of insects.
 His further study reveals that the difference is caused not by race but by language, and that this unique ability inheres in anyone grown up in Japanese-speaking environments as a mother tongue.
 The article didn’t explain how Japanese language worked, but I hit upon the idea that we, Japanese furniture manufacturers, may be able to hear better the voice of trees as well.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.

 Photo Credit: https://kokoro-jp.com/culture/1293/